eikehmueller/ma32070/lectures/Notes.md

 It is crucial to observe that we carefully avoided including specific functionality (such as assuming that the basis functions are Lagrange polynomials and the degrees of freedom are point-evaluations): the base class is consistent with Ciarlet's abstract definition of the finite element, i.e. the code should mirror the mathematical structure.

 ### Concrete implementations
-Any concrete implementations of finite elements are obtained by subclassing the `FiniteElement` base class in [`fem/finiteelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/finiteelement.py).
+Any concrete implementations of finite elements are obtained by subclassing the `FiniteElement` base class.
 These concrete classes have to provide concrete implementations of the following methods/properties:
 * `ndof_per_vertex`, `ndof_per_facet` and `ndof_per_interior`
 * `tabulate_dofs(fhat)` to evaluate the degrees of freedom for a given function
 * `tabulate(zeta)` to tabulate the values of the basis functions at a given set of points